any-I/Art-in-context/README.md

 Download data folder from artmap drive as services/data/*.jsonl

 ### API Keys
-API keys should not be hardcoded into the source code for security reasons.
+API keys should not be hardcoded into the source code for security reasons

 To use **OpenAI API** for the RAG microservices, create a `services/.env` file containing:
 ```